← All Articles

 How do you read the Tuckasegee River generation schedule?

 The Tuckasegee is a tailwater controlled by Duke Energy's Cullowhee and Dillsboro powerhouses.
 Check the USGS gauge (station 03513000) for current cfs and Duke Energy's generation forecast for expected releases.
-Low flow (200–400 cfs) is wadeable; higher generation is float-only.
+Low flow (200–400 cfs) is wadeable; moderate generation (400–1,200 cfs) is prime float water; higher generation is a boat-only, heavy-gear day.

 What is a good flow for the Tuckasegee River?

 Moderate generation of roughly 400–1,200 cfs is the prime float-fishing range — drift boats cover water efficiently and both nymphing and streamer fishing produce.
-Below 400 cfs the river is wadeable and good for technical sight-fishing; above 1,200 cfs it's a faster, streamer-focused float.
+Below 400 cfs the river is wadeable and good for technical sight-fishing; above 1,200 cfs it's a faster, streamer-focused float from the boat.

 Can you wade the Tuckasegee River?

-Yes, when there's no generation and flows are low (around 200–400 cfs), much of the river is wadeable.
+Yes, when there's no generation and flows are low (around 200–400 cfs), much of the river is wadeable and fishes as technical sight-fishing water.
 Once Duke Energy generates and flows climb above roughly 1,200 cfs, wading becomes unsafe and the river fishes best from a drift boat.
 Never wade into rising tailwater.

 Where do you check Tuckasegee flows?

 The USGS real-time gauge at station 03513000 (and equivalent upper/lower-river stations) shows current cfs, and Duke Energy publishes a generation forecast that guides watch the night before a trip.
-Check both before planning whether to wade or float.
+Read the gauge as a trend, not just a single number — a level that is rising means generation has started.

 What cfs is too high to wade the Tuckasegee?